HCL-TECH-SOFTWARE/discover-mobile-SDKs/README.md

 ## Update

-If you use yarn
+> If you use yarn

 ```sh
 yarn upgrade react-native-hcl-discover
 ```

-Or if you use npm
+> Or if you use npm

 ```sh
 npm update react-native-hcl-discover
 ```

+> Install pods

 ```sh
 cd ios